Raaghavi-2007/Ex.No.9/README.md

-# Ex.No.9 Exploration of Prompting Techniques for Video Generation
+# Ex.No.9 Exploration of Prompting Techniques for Video and Image Generation

 # Date:
 # Reg.
 No.: 212225040321